Skip to main content

 How to Report Sexual Harassment or Workplace Discrimination, Harassment, or Bullying

 Bentley University is committed to maintaining a respectful, inclusive, and safe environment for all members of our community.
-Human Resources (HR) and the Office of Institutional Equity (OIE) partner jointly to receive, assess, and respond to reports of sexual harassment, workplace discrimination, harassment, bullying, and other equity- and Title IX–related concerns involving faculty, staff, and students.
+The Office of Institutional Equity (OIE) serves as an independent resource for receiving, assessing, and responding to reports of sexual harassment, discrimination, harassment, bullying, and other equity- and Title IX–related concerns involving faculty, staff, and students.

-If you experience or observe conduct that you believe violates Bentley’s Sexual Harassment Policy or Workplace Discrimination, Harassment and Bullying Policy, it is important to seek support as soon as possible.
-Whether your goal is to understand options, stop concerning behavior, pursue an informal resolution, or request a formal investigation, HR and OIE work together to ensure concerns are addressed promptly, fairly, and with care.
+If you experience or observe conduct that you believe may violate Bentley’s Sexual Harassment Policy or Workplace Discrimination, Harassment and Bullying Policy, you are encouraged to seek support as soon as possible.
+OIE provides a neutral and supportive space to help you understand your options, address concerning behavior, explore informal resolution pathways, or request a formal investigation.

-What matters most is that you receive the support you need and that the behavior does not continue or reoccur.
+What matters most is that you receive the support you need and that concerning behavior is addressed and does not continue or recur.

 Reporting Options